UXtemple/knock-knock-go/README.md

   props => props.error,
   // all going well, render this thing MyOtherComponent,
-  // ...and, before load run this thing because I really need whatever it has to work component => component.props.dispatch(fetchIfNeeded()) );
+  // ...and, before load run this thing because I really need whatever it has to work.
+  // This is internally using `recompose/doOnReceiveProps` which runs on `componentWillMount`
+  // and `componentWillReceiveProps`.
+  props => props.dispatch(fetchIfNeeded())
+);

 function mapStateToProps(state, props) {